SkyScenes: A Synthetic Dataset for Aerial Scene Understanding

 Models trained on SkyScenes exhibit strong out-of-the box generalization performance on multiple real world datasets.
 We find that SkyScenes pretraining exhibits strong generalization across both CNN and transformer segmentation backbones.

-(b) SkyScenes can augment real training data.
+(b) SkyScenes can augment real training data

 In addition to zero-shot real-world generalization, we also show how SkyScenes is useful as additional training data when labeled real-world data is available.
 We find that in low-shot regimes (when little “real” world data is available),SkyScenes data (either explicitly via joint training or implicitly via finetuning) is beneficial in improving recognition performance.

-SkyScenes as a diagnostic framework
+SkyScenes as a Diagnostic Framework

 The variations available in SkyScenes across town layouts, weather and daytime conditions, height and pitch settings enable us to assess how sensitive trained models are to specific factors like height, pitch, daytime, weather, or town layout.